Pratya0011/Flixxit/README.md

   success@razorpay

 ## Note
 Free instance of web sevice types spins down with inactivity.

-- Then cd .. to comes back to root file and do cd app and then do npm install.
-- Start the development server: npm start

 ## Features & Usage
 - Login or Register as an user